Software Secured Company Logo.

 Our approach to threat modelling is based on three main components that we build alongside the client: assets, threat actors, and connections and data flow.

-Identifying Assets in Threat Modelling for Pentesting
+Identifying Assets in Threat Modeling for Pentesting

 The first step in our threat modelling process is to identify and categorize the client's assets.
 These could include web applications, databases, servers, and any other systems or components that are critical to the client's business operations.